sueLan/suelan.github.io/source/_posts/onViewableItemsChanged.md

       if (!metrics) {
         continue;
       }
-      // The top postion of current item cell, relative to the screen const top = metrics.offset - scrollOffset;
+      // The top of current item cell, relative to the screen const top = metrics.offset - scrollOffset;
-      // The bottom position of current item cell const bottom = top + metrics.length;
+      // The bottom of current item cell const bottom = top + metrics.length;
       if (top < viewportHeight && bottom > 0) {
         firstVisible = idx;